-79. This species has an extremely large global range, but its breeding population in the Mediterranean is only 5800-7150 pairs: Spain (3185-3435bp), Turkey (1000-2000bp), France (873bp), Italy (550bp), Greece (180-280bp), Tunisia (150-350bp) and Libya (12bp).
+This species has an extremely large global range, but its breeding population in the Mediterranean is only 5800-7150 pairs: Spain (3185-3435bp), Turkey (1000-2000bp), France (873bp), Italy (550bp), Greece (180-280bp), Tunisia (150-350bp) and Libya (12bp).
 It breeds in a variety of locations not only in coastal areas, but also at inland lakes, rivers, marshes and swamps.

-80. Deterioration and loss of habitat, e.g. through wetland drainage, agricultural intensification, pesticide pollution and fluctuating water levels; Development close to breeding and/or at foraging sites; and human disturbance at breeding colonies.
+Deterioration and loss of habitat, e.g. through wetland drainage, agricultural intensification, pesticide pollution and fluctuating water levels; Development close to breeding and/or at foraging sites; and human disturbance at breeding colonies.

-DIRECTIVE 2009/147/EC of the European Parliament and of the Council of 30 November 2009 on the conservation of wild birds.
+- DIRECTIVE 2009/147/EC of the European Parliament and of the Council of 30 November

+2009 on the conservation of wild birds.

-Appendix II - Convention on the Conservation of European Wildlife and Natural Habitats (1979).
-Appendix II -Convention on the Conservation of Migratory Species of Wild Animals (1979).
+- Appendix II Convention on the Conservation of European Wildlife and Natural Habitats (1979). - Appendix II Convention on the Conservation of Migratory Species of Wild Animals (1979).

-To safeguard the breeding areas; maintain a healthy breeding population and possibly increase it.
+To safeguard the breeding areas; maintain a healthy breeding population and if possible increase it.

-- Compile an inventory and map critical habitats supporting the colonies. - Ensure breeding sites protection from disturbance, development and modification. - Confer strictly protected status on the species. - Eliminate predation. - Monitor and warden colonies under threat of disturbance. - Prevent erosion of is let complexes, - Create SPAs where breeding colonies exist.
+~~~~ Compile an inventory and map critical habita ~~~~ Ensure breeding sites protection from disturl ~~~~ Confer strictly protected status on the speci ~~~~ Eliminate predation. ~~~~ Monitor and warden colonies under threat o ~~~~ Prevent erosion of is let complexes, ~~~~ Create SPAs where breeding colonies exist.